chef/automate/dev-docs/acceptance-testing/domain_services_acceptance_checklist.md

 ### test cloud integration, delete and create
 1) navigate to acceptance, settings, node integrations
 2) find "aws-api integration"
-3) delete it
+3) go into the nodes for the integration, delete the node, delete the integration
 4) create new integration for aws: api. select "Read my credentials from my EC2 environment" and name it "aws-api integration"
 5) once created, click into details of integration and make sure there's a node there

-### create a scan job or two to get some fresh data
+### create some scan jobs to get some fresh data
 1) navigate to acceptance, compliance, scan jobs
-2) select create a new job, and go through the steps to create a job or two
+2) select create a new job, and go through the steps to create three scan jobs
+ - select the aws-api integration you created and use the CIS Amazon Web Services Foundation Benchmark for the first one
+ - select the automate integration, node name filter of `inspec*`, and use a rhel and ssh profile
+ - select the aws-ec2 integration (or create one if none exists) and use some linux and ssh profiles

 ### delete and install profiles